nicostar26/learning-log/README.md

 # Learning Tracker

 Hello!
-Welcome to my learning tracker!
+Welcome to my skills tracker!

 This is an in depth review of my history as a developer.
-I will be updating this periodically as I learn.
-I'm using it as a tool to see where I stand to see where I need improvement and where I can move forward.

 ### Dates: